timarkh/tsakorpus_wc/README.md

 The source files (images, metadata and transcriptions) are located in ``src_convertors/corpus``.
 You may use them as you wish; however, we would appreciate mentioning the authors and including the link either to this repository or to the web site.

+As you might imagine, the transcriptions sometimes contain obscene, racist or other potentially insulting texts.
+They were faithfully reproduced for research purposes.
+In no way does this mean that the authors of the transcriptions agree with any of the statements you may find in the corpus.

 ## License

 The software and the source files are distributed under MIT license (see ``LICENSE.md``).